Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/collections/collections.rst

 Specials
    Unlink Collection, Select Collection, Set Offset From Cursor Offset
-   Applies a spatial offset of the dupli-instanced collections from the original object's origin.
+   Applies a spatial offset of the instanced collections from the original object's origin.

 .. seealso:: Appending or Linking Collections